-Association of American Geographers
+Association of American Geographers - Professional association for Geographers.

 Yale Peabody Museum of Natural History Collections - This search engines enables students to explore to Yale collections, with everything from Botany, GNIS Database and Paleontology.
 There is also a form to request specimens for loan and examination.

 Geosciences Society Journals - A major collaboration among 22 geoscience society and non-profit publishers to bring their journals online is now available at http://www.geoscienceworld.org.
 For the first time, the full-text of 30 leading geoscience journals is available electronically; linked, fully searchable, and fully integrated with the most current version of AGI's GeoRef.
 You'll find links between all the GSW journals, plus other journals at HighWire Press (such as Science and the Journal of Petrology), along with GeoRef, ISI, CrossRef, and Medline links.

 Guide to Geography Programs in the Americas - The Guide is a reference for faculty, students, and agencies with detailed information on undergraduate and graduate geography programs in the US, Canada, and Latin America.
 The Guide also includes information about government agencies, private firms, and research institutions that employ geographers.

 Kansas Geological Foundation - The Kansas Geological Foundation has Videotapes, DVD's and CD's to loan free of charge (the only cost to you is that of returning them to the library).
 Click on Videotape Library to see listing of items available.

 Kansas Geological Society